 Dozens of delicate plaster-of-Paris and resin bones have been kept spick and span for generations, ever since the replica skeleton arrived at the Museum in 1905.

-Making sure the dinosaur is in good condition is more important than ever - Dippy has to look good for its tour of the UK in 2018.
+Making sure the dinosaur is in good condition is more important than ever - Dippy has to look good for its tour of the UK, which begins in 2018.

 The dinosaur was taken off public view in London in January 2017, when it had a thorough inspection and clean from Museum conservators.

 It will take a year for experts to prepare the specimen for the tour, which is stopping at eight venues across the UK in the next four years.

 But specialists have been giving the dinosaur a polish twice a year for a long time.